-Fla., 1992 (Revised 2016) - Provisions
+Florida, 1992 (Revised 2016) - Provisions

-- Must refer patient or consult with health care practitioner if the patient's condition is outside scope of PT. - If PT treatment is required beyond 30 days for a condition not previously assessed by a practitioner of record, the PT shall obtain a practitioner of record who will review and sign the plan. - Requirement that practitioner of record review and sign plan of care does not apply when a patient has been physically examined by a physician licensed in another state, diagnosed by the physician as having a condition for which physical therapy is required, and the PT is treating that condition. - Prohibits PTs from implementing plan of treatment for patients in acute care settings including hospitals, ambulatory surgical centers, and mobile surgical facilities.
+- Must refer patient or consult with health care practitioner if the patient's condition is outside scope - of PT. - If PT treatment is required beyond 30 days for a condition not previously assessed by a practitioner - of record, the PT shall obtain a practitioner of record who will review and sign the plan. - Requirement that practitioner of record review and sign plan of care does not apply when a patient - has been physically examined by a physician licensed in another state, diagnosed by the physician - as having a condition for which physical therapy is required, and the PT is treating that condition. - Prohibits PTs from implementing plan of treatment for patients in acute care settings including hospitals, ambulatory surgical centers, and mobile surgical facilities.

-Ga., 2006 (Revised 2015) - Provisions
+Georgia, 2006 (Revised 2015) - Provisions

-To practice via direct access, a PT must meet one the following requirements:
+To practice via direct access, a PT must meet on the following requirements:

-- Have a doctorate in physical therapy or equivalent degree from an accredited institution plus two years of clinical practice experience. - Have a doctorate in physical therapy or equivalent and either (a) post graduate certification, (b) American Board of Physical Therapy Specialties Board Certification; or (c) residency or fellowship training. - Five years of clinical practice experience.
+- Have a doctorate in physical therapy or equivalent degree from an accredited institution plus two - years of clinical practice experience; or - Have a doctorate in physical therapy or equivalent and either a) Post graduate certification, - (b) American Board of Physical Therapy Specialties Board Certification; or c) Residency or - fellowship training; or - Five years of clinical practice experience.